How to Choose Hospital Bed Sheets and Bedding

 Waterproof Mattress Cover

-Waterproof mattress covers - usually made of vinyl/PVC, PEVA/EVA, or Polyurethane - are impermeable barriers that keep mattresses protected from spills and body fluids.
-This keeps contaminants from seeping into the mattress, maintaining a healthier sleep environment and ensuring the mattress will last longer
+Waterproof mattress covers are usually made of vinyl and PVC, PEVA and EVA, or Polyurethane.
+They are impermeable barriers that keep mattresses protected from spills and body fluids.
+This keeps contaminants from seeping into the mattress, maintaining a healthier sleep environment and ensuring the mattress will last longer.

 Pillow Protector